bio-agents/bioagents-docs/curators_guide.rst

 *Software or data usage license, e.g. "GPL-3.0"*

 - **1.** **MUST** acurately describe the license used.
-- **2.** **SHOULD** use "Proprietary" in cases where the software is under license (not defined in bioagentsSchema) whereby it can be obtained from the provider (*e.g.* for money), and then owned, *i.e.* definitely not an open-source or free software license.
+- **2.** **SHOULD** use "Proprietary" in cases where the software is under license (not defined in bioagents schema) whereby it can be obtained from the provider (*e.g.* for money), and then owned, *i.e.* definitely not an open-source or free software license.
 - **3.** **SHOULD** use "Freeware" for software that is available for use at no monetary cost.
 In other words, freeware may be used without payment but may usually not be modified, re-distributed or reverse-engineered without the author's permission.
 - **4.** **SHOULD** use "Not licensed" for software which is not licensed and is not "Proprietary".
-- **5.** **SHOULD** use "Other" if the software is available under a license not listed by bioagentsSchema and which is not "Proprietary".
+- **5.** **SHOULD** use "Other" if the software is available under a license not listed by bioagents schema and which is not "Proprietary".

   .. note::
-  - a controlled vocabulary of valid terms is defined in `bioagentsSchema <https://github.com/bio-agents/bioagentsSchema/tree/master/stable>`_.
+  - a controlled vocabulary of valid terms is defined in `bioagents schema <https://github.com/bio-agents/bioagents schema/tree/master/stable>`_.
   - see the `syntax guidelines <http://bioagents.readthedocs.io/en/latest/api_usage_guide.html#license>`_.

 .. tip::
-   - Use the "Other" license for custom institutional licenses that are out of scope of `bioagentsSchema <https://github.com/bio-agents/bioagentsSchema/tree/master/stable>`_.
-If you've found a license that you think should be included in bioagentsSchema please report it *via* `GitHub <https://github.com/bio-agents/bioagentsSchema/issues/new>`_.
+   - Use the "Other" license for custom institutional licenses that are out of scope of `bioagents schema <https://github.com/bio-agents/bioagents schema/tree/master/stable>`_.
+If you've found a license that you think should be included in bioagents schema please report it *via* `GitHub <https://github.com/bio-agents/bioagents schema/issues/new>`_.

 .. note::